The hearts of the people

 What this painting conveys visually, Jewish sages taught verbally.
 Most notably, Rabbi Nachman of Breslov, a prominent rabbi in the 18th century whose teachings are still extremely popular today, taught about the power of crying out to God – even in silence.
-One can scream to God in a “gentle whisper" (1 Kings 19:12) and yet the sound reverberates around the world and resonates in heaven.
+One can scream to God in a “small still voice” (1 Kings 19:12) and yet the sound reverberates around the world and resonates in heaven.

 In the book of Lamentations we read: “The hearts of the people cry out to the LORD.”
 Notice that it doesn’t say that the voices of the people cried to the Lord or simply that the people cried out to God.
 Rather, the verse specifically notes that the hearts of the people cried out.